Senior Lecturer (Scholarship)

 Ken has also created a collaborative partnership between Aberdeen University and Zomba Theological College in Malawi where he delivers the MTh Ministry Studies course to ministers of the Central Church Africa Presbyterian, and helps supervise some of the staff from the College on Aberdeen's distance PhD programme.

-He continues to develop his interest in nineteenth and twentieth century religious movements and in modern Scottish church history, and in 2019 was promoted to Senior Lecturer in Church History.
+He continues to develop his interest in nineteenth and twentieth century religious movements, modern Scottish church history and the missionary movement in Malawi.
+In 2019 he was promoted to Senior Lecturer in Church History.

-I have a particular interest in the history of Evangelicalism and of revivals.
+I have a particular passion for the history of Evangelicalism and of revivals.
 I have examined how these 'seasons of grace' have appeared across Britain, and Scotland in particular, during the last four hundred years.
+More broadly, my interests extend to modern Scottish church history from the eighteenth century, and the history of mission in Malawi in particular.

 Rev Dr Robert Laws, Scottish missionary and founder of the Livingstonia Mission in Malawi